apayne/rc-shim/README.md

 existing SysV-styled rc script system, and a daemontools-alike supervision system.

-The script necessarily takes the place of the original /etc/init.d script and essentially performs a translation of the start/stop/restart commands into something the supervisor can use.
+The script necessarily takes the place of the original script, typically found in /etc/init.d, and essentially performs a translation of the start/stop/restart commands into something the supervisor can use.

-By utilizing an existing supervisor, and not leaving the daemon startup to chance (or worse, not having a monitor that detects when it crashes and the init.d system still thinks it's up), two of the weaknesses of the rc.d system can be avoided.
+By utilizing an existing supervisor, and not leaving the daemon startup to chance (or worse, not having a monitor that detects when it crashes and the system still thinks it's up), two of the weaknesses of the rc system can be avoided.

 # Installation #